Octavian47/Traffic-tracker/README.md

 ## Usage

 ### Server Side
-Open a terminal in the project folder and type in:
+Open a terminal in the project folder and type in the following command

     node app.js

 The application should start on your localhost.